welcome to the mayan ruins website .

 DESCRIPTION

 It has been estimated that upwards of 40,000 people inhabited the site and surrounding area.
-There are three main plazas in addition to the Temple of the Seven Dolls which is located at the east end of a long sacbe (raised stone causeway).
+There are three main plazas in addition to the Temple of the Seven Dolls complex which is located at the east end of a long sacbe (raised stone causeway).
 Apart from being an archaeological zone it is also a National Ecological Park.
+The site is set on an axis about 7 degrees east of North.

-The site has a fine museum with numerous stone monuments and statues found at the site and surrounding area, along with a complete history of the Yucatan with an emphasis on the Caste War 1847-1901.
-Well worth a visit.
+Dzibilchaltun has a fine museum displaying numerous stone monuments and statues found at the site and from the surrounding area.
+The museum also houses an in-depth history of the Yucatan with an emphasis on the Caste War 1847-1901.
 There is a small restaurant as well.

 GUIDES: Yes, inquire at visitor center for current rates